How Does a Solar Pool Heater Work and How Much Does It Cost?

 While initial solar pool heater costs can be fairly pricey, the costs associated with running the system are competitive, so you may end up actually saving money in the long run.

-On top of the lower cost to heat pool water, solar systems may also last longer than electric or traditional gas pool heating systems and are a great example of practical and efficient solar energy use.
+On top of the lower cost of heating the pool water, solar systems may also last longer than electric or traditional gas pool heating systems and are a great example of practical and efficient solar energy use.
 Intrigued?
 Read on to find out how they work, the pros and cons and just how much they cost to install.

 How Do Solar Pool Heaters Work?